intjelic/python-sfml/doc/source/introduction.rst

         improvements, and is currently working on writing an SFML backend for `kivy <http://www.kivy.org>`_ using these bindings.

-    Laurent Gomilla
-        Author of SFML2.

     Jorge Araya Navarro
         Made the binding officialy supported on **Parabola GNU/Linux-libre**

-    Bastien Léonard
-        Helped me discover Cython

     Richard Sims
         Corrected my text and provids hosting.

+Also, thanks to **Laurent Gomilla**, author of SFML2 and **Bastien Léonard**, who help start the project.

 Next version
 ------------
+The next version will update the bindings to the last sfml2 changes and hopes to be released as soon as the final sfml2 version is availabe.
-The next version will be a bug-fix release as I can't track all bugs by myself, despite performing many tests.
-In addition to Mac OS X being **officially** supported, binary rpm packages (eg. Fedora) will be made available.
-Also, platform-specific examples should be available as well.
+In addition to Mac OS X being **officially** supported, platform-specific examples will be made available.
+The remaining unit tests should be finished as well.

 For more specific details about what is planned and what has been accomplished, please visit the `issues page on github